larawehbe/LLmExercise/README.md

 ## Objective:

 In this exercise, you have deeper understanding of Large Language Models, Vector Datababse, and RAG Architecture.
-You need to use RAG, with any open-source llm of your choice, and an opensource dataset, saved in a vector db.
+You need to use RAG, with any open-source llm of your choice, and any open-source dataset, saved in a vector db.

 ## Technologies:
 - LLM: Use **Ollama**, it is a tool that facilitates downloading open source llms such as llama2, llama3, phi, mistral, and others. **While it's best case scenario to use ollama, you can use other models from huggingface as an example, stating WHY YOU DIDN'T USE OLLAMA**.